 Every Alabama company must select a Registered Agent to represent their LLC to receive and help to handle legal paperwork like all state filings & important business forms, legal notices, etc.

 Basic requirements are that this agent be an Alabama resident/company with an Alabama street address.
 That said, you can hire an outside professional and pay up to $160/year, or get a Registered Agent free when you start the LLC with a filing service like IncFile or CorpNet.

 Most states have you file your Articles of Incorporation to the Secretary of State, but in Alabama you file a Certificate of Formation with the Judge of Probate Court Office through mail in the county where your LLC’s office address is located.
 The Probate Court then forwards the form to the Secretary of State together with the filing fee.

 Filing Fee: $100 to the Sec. of State and a separate fee for the Probate Court

 The next step to forming an Alabama LLC is to obtain an EIN, or Employer Identification Number, which is a unique social security-style number for your brand so you can open business bank accounts, file state/federal taxes, hire employees, etc. Most business activity is tracked using this number so it’s not optional by any means.

 The EIN can be obtained for free directly through the IRS Website.

 An Operating Agreement may not be a legal requirement when you start a business, but it’s recommended that you draft one for your business because it officially lays out operation procedures and the fine details of ownership.
 It’s about protecting you, your team, and the brand’s LLC status.

-If you need help drafting customized form, check out Rocket Lawyer’s LLC Operating Agreement tool.
+If you need help drafting customized form, here are the three best places to do so online.
 Many people find it helpful if they don’t have a lawyer and aren’t working with an LLC filing service.